adityadua24/adityadua24/README.md

 - 👋 Hi, I’m Aditya Dua
 - 👀 I’m interested in solving problems and building products
-- 🚀 Founder of Skulptt - Best solution for Fitness Coaches to manage their clients
+- 🚀 Founder of Ripletic - High performance sports & fitness app that enables coaching with the elites
 - 📫 Reach me on twitter: @adityadua24

 <!---